 The identifiable Mesolithic flints indicate that fisher-gatherer-hunter peoples exploited the resources of the Islands.
-Coastal inundation is likely to inhibit the search for sites of this period but well-preserved submerged remains from the Mesolithic have been identified in the Solent.
-The evidence of domestic cattle in a midden at Ferriter's Cove in south-west Ireland, dated to 4495-4195 cal BC, has been proposed as a seeding of stock by Late Mesolithic peoples in an environment where indigenous large mammals had not existed prior to human seaborne colonisation (Woodman and McCarthy 2003).
+Coastal inundation is likely to inhibit the search for sites of this period in Scilly and elsewhere although well-preserved submerged remains from the Mesolithic have been identified in the Solent (Momber et al 2011).
+The evidence of domestic cattle in a midden at Ferriter's Cover in south-west Ireland, dated to 4510-4180 cal BC (OxA-3869, 5510±70 BP), has been proposed as a seeding of stock by Late Mesolithic peoples in an environment where indigenous large mammals had not existed prior to human seaborne colonisation (Woodman and McCarthy 2003).
 Domesticated cattle would only have been available on the European continent, suggesting long-distance contacts by sea, necessitating the rounding of the South West peninsula, perhaps even via Scilly, and showing that as far back as the Mesolithic contact by sea was not by necessity with nearest neighbours.
 As in many of the Scottish islands, deliberate seeding of red deer has been argued for Late Mesolithic Ireland, but it has also been proposed that the people there were more reliant on marine resources than their neighbours across the Irish Sea.
 This may have been true for the seasonal visitors to Scilly in the Mesolithic too, perhaps continuing into the Neolithic.
 In this regard, it is important to note the discovery and excavation of wooden fish traps along the former Liffey estuary in modern Dublin, the traps consisting of staked fences and baskets (McQuade and O'Donnell 2007).
-The pull effect for Mesolithic seafarers may have been Scilly's coastal flats, at a later stage inundated, providing myriad opportunities for the trapping of fish, with the outer shore providing hunting grounds for seal and sea birds.
-The Mesolithic-Neolithic transition in Scilly may be illuminated by further work at sites that have yielded material culture of both periods, notably Old Quay, St Martin's.